 Ah…it is post-Thanksgiving.

-The bird has been carved.
-Turkey sandwiches, soup, and hash have been consumed.
+You carved the bird.
+And you made turkey soup, turkey sandwiches, and turkey hash.
 And more than one slice of pie has been served for breakfast.

 And that means more